SalimAmarti/SalimAmarti/README.md

     [Click here to see the project](https://github.com/SalimAmarti/OTT_movies_Project).

-- *The next project will be a Machine Learning one, I haven't decided yet on which dataset I will work on...*
+- *The next project will be a NLP one, I haven't decided yet on which dataset I will work on...*

 ## 🔧 Technologies & Tools